Gamerfrankstar/WAS-WinAutoSys/README.md

 - Notepad++, VS Code and Vim.

 ### Todo:
-- Add a no bloat feature function so it removes stuff that can cause bloat (Debloats Win11 so u don't have to use a Autoattend file all the time)
 - Auto Default Browser
 - Randomly Generated RDP User lognis.
 - Auto Agree for Winget so no manual input needed.